-In general, the data processing occurring at the local level should be subject to Art.8 (par.
-3) of the EU Directive: each center in fact collects information related to an identified or identifiable natural person for the purpose of setting up diabetes registries.
-Hence, data could be considered collected and processed for purposes of preventive medicine, medical diagnosis, the provision of care or treatment or the management of health care services.
+At a general level, the kind of processing that takes place in the BIRO centres should be subject to art.
+8 (par.
+3) of the Data Protection Directive.

+Each centre collects, in fact, information relating to an identified or identifiable natural person for the purpose of setting up diabetes registries.
+Hence, it can be asserted that those data are collected and processed for the purposes of preventive medicine, medical diagnosis, the provision of care or treatment or the management of health care services.

 According to the EU Data Protection Directive, consent from the data subject may not be required in this case.
-The norm constitutes an exemption to the general prohibition of processing sensitive data, which is set forth by art.
+The norm constitutes an exemption to the prohibition of processing sensitive data, which is set forth by art.
 8 of the Directive.

-In this case, the exemption is justified by the need to protect the competing interests of society to a better health care, although domestic laws may provide more stringent rules.
+In this case, the exemption is justified by the need to protect the competing interests of society for a better health care.
+However, domestic laws may provide more stringent rules.

-The further processing of these data, other than caring for the patient and managing health services, would instead not be covered by the exemptions of Art.8 (Par.
-3): in other words, consent would be required for any secondary use of those data.
+The further processing of those data, other than the care of the patients and the management of health care services, would instead not be covered by the exemptions of art 8 (Par.
+3).

+Hence, consent should be required for any secondary use of those data.

-Importantly, each centre of the BIRO consortium provides for the anonymisation of data before transferring them to the BIRO central database, where they are processed for statistical and scientific purposes (see figure 4: BIRO Software Engineering).
+However, each centre of the BIRO consortium applies procedures for data anonymisation before transfer to the BIRO central database, where aggregate records are processed solely for statistical and scientific purposes (Figure 3: BIRO Software Engineering).